-This partnership was forged on the premise that people in communities are capable and want to make a difference.
-The platform saw a number of groups emerge and thousands of powerful ideas from deep within communities around issues of domestic violence, ethnicity, food security, education and health:
+This platform follows a two-year pilot which saw a number of groups emerge and thousands of powerful ideas from deep within communities around issues of domestic violence, ethnicity, food security, education and health.

-This insight encouraged one of our partners BOFA Ltd to develop the CLIP (Community-Led Impact Partnership) process on behalf of Skills Tasmania.
+This insight encouraged BOFA Ltd to develop the CLIP (Community-Led Impact Partnership) process on behalf of Skills Tasmania.
 We designed, edited and built this website which guides community groups through a clear development process.

 Note: Our own learnings from the pilot was that Made Open cannot merely be a software provider if we are to connect people in positive ways - we have to encourage a collaborative model within our platform's design and revenue model.
 This insight changed our entire proposition - resulting in the version 2 platform being developed and a licensing model that encourages partnership (building up communities not organisations).